 Room design, whether a standard room or suite, is similar.
 There are conflicting reports about low-quality in-room towels and the “thinness” of walls between the two hotels.
 As far as I can tell at this point, these differences vary within each hotel so no real determining factor for your decision.
 However, a likely exasperation with Dockside rooms is the “energy saving” key card slot beside the door for lights to work.
 You will need to put your room card, or a similar size item like a business card, to enable the light to work fully.

 The Surfside version is considered slightly better but not something to base your decision upon in my opinion.

 If bringing a car, you should be prepared for $15/ night parking fee.
 Also, parking spots can be tough to find during busier seasons at each hotel.
 Dockside seems to be slightly better regarding this due to larger property but once again this should not be a top priority in terms of your decision.

 Dockside has developed a reputation for slow elevators and crowding during busier times.
 The elevator system at Surfside is not much better.
 However, with fewer rooms, the crowding issue seems less common.

 One Last Thing

-These are most common differences mentioned by guests who have experienced both hotels.
+These are the most common differences mentioned by guests who have experienced both hotels.
 The Endless Summer Resorts have been a great addition for theme park fans.
-These hotels will not win any best hotels in Orlando contest.
+These hotels will not win any of the best hotels in the Orlando contest.
 Yet, with standard rooms starting under $100/night and suites with 3 queen beds to sleep 6 for about $40-60 more per night, you cannot argue the value.
 Whichever you select and prefer, enjoy your time at Universal Orlando.